Our Past Informs Our Future

 Summer 2021 at CCV

-CCV’s spring semester has been carefully designed to provide the best learning experience possible while following advice from the Centers for Disease Control and Vermont Department of Health to protect the health and safety of students, faculty, and staff.
+CCV’s summer semester has been carefully designed to provide the best learning experience possible while following advice from the Centers for Disease Control and Vermont Department of Health to protect the health and safety of students, faculty, and staff.

 Reach out to your local academic center to schedule a registration appointment, talk with an advisor or financial aid counselor, or learn more about CCV today.